 The Organization maintains two beneficial interests in trusts, that are held and managed by the Society, and which consist of both marketable and non-exchange traded securities.
-Such beneficial interests are reported at quoted fair values or values provided by the respective fund manager or general partner as of the measurement date.
+The Organization's beneficial interest is reported at fair value or the value provided by the respective fund manager or general partner as of the measurement date.
 Earnings from these trust funds are used to support the administrative and program activities of the Organization.
 The change in fair value of the trust funds is reflected on the accompanying statements of activities.
 The trusts' investment portfolio consists of common stock, bonds, mutual funds, certificates of deposit, alternative investments, money market funds and cash equivalents.
 Each trust fund in the portfolio holds a designated number of shares in the pool or the portfolio of the Society as a whole.
 The fair value assigned to a share fluctuates with the changing fair value of the underlying investments.
 The number of shares assigned to each trust fund changes only when additions are made, usually by gifts or contributions, or by reinvestment of income distributions or by withdrawals of principal from those funds whose terms permit such withdrawals.

 The Organization's trusts hold shares in the overall portfolio of the Society rather than the individual financial instruments and therefore have the same composition of investments as that of the Society's total trust fund portfolio.
-The Organization's trust funds represent 5.88% and 4.98% of the Society's total trust fund investment portfolio as of December 31, 2014 and 2013, respectively.
-At December 31, 2014, the Society's investment portfolio was classified within the FASB fair value hierarchy as follows: 70% Level 1, 23% Level 2 and 7% Level 3.
-At December 31, 2013, the Society's investment portfolio was classified within the FASB fair value hierarchy as follows: 80% Level 1, 12% Level 2 and 8% Level 3.
+The Organization's trust funds represent 5.85% and 5.88% of the Society's total trust fund investment portfolio as of December 31, 2015 and 2014, respectively.
 While principally all of the underlying trusts' investments are readily marketable, based on quoted fair values, since the Organization's beneficial interest in the trusts cannot be priced on an active exchange, the interests in the trusts are classified as Level 3.

-The Society follows the "total return" approach to investments and utilizes a prudent portion of realized and unrealized endowment fund returns to provide for current designated and undesignated expenditures annually.
+The Society follows the "total return" approach to investments and utilizes a prudent portion of realized and unrealized endowment fund returns, including interest and dividends, to provide for current designated and undesignated expenditures annually.
 Total return consists of two elements: yield and appreciation.
 Based on the Organization's long-term investment strategy, the Board of Directors of the Organization sets the payout rate on the endowment funds at a percentage (currently 5%) of a five-year moving average fair value of the endowment portfolio.
 Any return in excess of this percentage is reinvested to protect the real dollar value of these funds against the effects of inflation.

-The following table summarizes the changes in fair value associated with the Organization's beneficial interest in trusts held by the Society for the years ended December 31, 2014 and 2013:
+The following table summarizes the changes in fair value associated with the Organization's beneficial interest in trusts held by the Society for the years ended December 31, 2015 and 2014:

-2014 2013 Balance, beginning of year \$ 20,057,300 \$ 16,525,724 Contributions 1,469,193 883,636 Realized and unrealized gains and investment income 1,275,839 3,636,768 Transfer out of endowment funds - - Management fees and other investment expenses (167,869) (157,185) Distribution - spending policy withdrawal (834,879) (831,643) Balance, end of year \$ 21,799,584 \$ 20,057,300
+2015 2014 Balance, beginning of year \$ 21,799,584 \$ 20,057,300 Contributions 510,674 1,469,193 Realized and unrealized (losses) gains and investment income (169,437) 1,275,839 Management fees and other investment expenses (164,160) (167,869) Distribution - spending policy withdrawal (950,073) (834,879) Balance, end of year \$ 21,026,588 \$ 21,799,584